IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `x_Null` - Null GraphQL type.
 `x_Enum` - GraphQL enum value type.
 `x_Object` - Any other type that needs to be passed to arguments (e.g. any custom type or input).

 ---

-## GraphQLDirectiveType

-This is an enum type representing standard GraphQL directives: include and skip.

-### Values

-`Include` - Defines if we need to include a node (field).
-`Skip` - Defines if we need to NOT include a node (field).

----